 University of St Andrews

-Gleeds have worked on a number of projects across the University of St. Andrew’s campus.
+Gleeds has worked on a number of projects across the University of St Andrew’s campus.

 In 2005-6, Gleeds project managed the construction of a new three storey Arts Faculty building campus.
 The project was made to the high standard required to satisfy the local planning department’s strict guidelines, fitting neatly amongst the buildings of the historic campus and town.

 Its external elevations are a mixture of stonework and high quality curtain walling.
 Internally, the building is sub-divided into teaching and office space with a high quality fit-out.
 One of the nuances of the project is that the foundations and part of the steel frame were constructed within an operational plant room.

 Gleeds also projected managed the refurbishment of several of the university’s halls of residence, including McIntosh Hall (originally built as the Chattan Hotel in 1921) and the implementation of sustainable solutions for the David Russell Apartments.